Before Your Trip

 Please check the list of forbidden or regulated items at the Japan customs website.

 Examples of regulated items: cash, counterfeit brand products, chemicals, live animal or plant, drugs, cosmetics, etc.

 Goods with Prohibitions, Controls and Restrictions (External link)

 Prohibited and Restricted Things in Okinawa

 Currency and currency exchange

-The Japanese currency is yen.
-You will need to make declaration in order to bring in cash worth more than 1 million Japanese yen.
-Small shops might not accept credit card.
-Please prepare necessary cash at the airport or at currency exchange booths at different locations in the prefecture.
+The currency in Japan is Japanese yen.
+You will need to make a declaration in order to bring in cash worth more than 1 million Japanese yen.
+It is important to understand that small shops might not accept credit cards, so please prepare an adequate amount of cash at the airport, or use currency exchange booths at different locations in the prefecture.

 Coins: 1 yen, 5 yen, 10 yen, 50 yen, 100 yen, 500 yen